VA Rating Protections

 Tips

-- Know your timeline.
+• Know your timeline.
 Check your rating decision letters to find when each service-connected condition was effective.
-Count forward to know when your protections kick in.
+Count forward to know when your protections start.

-- Describe your worst days.
-At a C&P exam, don't put on a brave face.
+• Describe your worst days.
+At a C&P exam, don't downplay it.
 Describe how your condition affects you on bad days, not just average days.

 This guide is for educational purposes only and is not legal advice.
 For help protecting your rating, find a VSO representative.